-- 1. Operating performance overview the School reported a surplus of £138,050 after a £12.071 contribution to the bursary fund.
-The School has no current debt, and maintains strong cash reserves. - Numbers the School, like other preparatory schools, faces considerable pressure on roll numbers, owing to increased competition, the general downward trend in demographic numbers and problems with the wider economy.
+- 1. Operating performance overview the School reported a surplus of £52,530 after a £9,981 contribution to the bursary fund.
+The School has no current debt, and maintains strong cash reserves. - 2.
+Numbers the School, like other preparatory schools, faces considerable pressure on roll numbers, owing to the competitive environment, general downward trend in demographic numbers and the cost of living crisis.
 The Governors are not complacent about the need to carefully monitor cash flow and expenditure in this environment.
 That said, the school is at capacity in a number of year groups.
-This is thanks to the hard work of Mrs Gee and all the staff at the school. - 3.
-Income total fee income of £2,268,143 has been achieved this year. - 4.
-Expenditure whilst there have been a number of material increases in expenditure this year, the careful control of expenditure has meant that overall resources expended has remained relatively constant at just over £2.4million.
-The average number of staff increased from 64 to 67, however total staff costs fell by 1% to £1.81m.
-We remain focused on keeping costs under tight control and in line with budget projections. - 5.
-Reserves policy the School has invested in upgrading its buildings and facilities, but it has no free unrestricted reserves.
-The Governors wish to build up a capital fund for use should parts of the building fail, although this requirement is being carefully balanced with the more immediate educational needs of the school.
+This is thanks to the hard work of Mrs Gee and all the staff at the school, in particular, supporting a high number of displaced families following the closure of Loreto Preparatory School for Girls in July 2023. - 3.
+Income total fee income of £2,377,337 has been achieved this year.